dominodatalab/domino-code-assist-docs/docs/index.md

 # Low Code Assistant (LCA)

-The Low Code Assistant (LCA) provides a simple point-and-click interface for generating Python/R code.
-It aims to enable those not familiar with writing code to become productive in Domino Data Lab as quickly as possible.
+The Low Code Assistant (LCA) provides a simple, intuitive point-and-click interface for generating Python or R code.
+It aims to enable those not familiar with writing code to quickly become productive in Domino Data Lab.

 Low Code Assistant (LCA) accelerates common data analysis tasks by autogenerating Python or R code with point & click GUIs.